A Foreigner’s Guide To Slovakian Beer

 So why is Czech beer so much more famous?

 Firstly, because they invented Pilsner, that beloved pale lager.
 Secondly, I think it has to do with Prague.
-Bratislava is cool and all but Prague receives infinitely more visitors.
+Bratislava is cool and all but Prague receives infinitely more visitors (but you know I find Prague overrated, right?)

 More tourists means more attention to local products, including the awesome beer.